hungrymedia/wp-multipost/trunk/readme.txt

 == Changelog ==

 = 1.1 =
-* Added logic to prevent multiposts from posting to source blog, resulting in hundreds of duplicate posts.
+* BUG FIX: Added logic to prevent multi-posts from posting to source blog, resulting in hundreds of duplicate posts.

 = 1.0 =
 * Initial release.